Navid200/xDrip/docs/Nightscout/FullDisk.md

 ---

 #### **Snapshot**
-Create a [snapshot](./Snapshots.md) of your Nightscout instance just in case something goes wrong.
+Create a [snapshot](./Snapshots.md) of your Nightscout disk just in case something goes wrong.
 <br/>

 ---